uPaymeiFixit/nestjs-validate-headers/README.md

 # @ValidateHeaders()

-By default, NestJS's `Headers` decorator skips validation.
+NestJS's `Headers` decorator skips validation.
 This package exports a custom `ValidateHeaders` decorator which behaves the same as NestJS's `Headers` but also performs validation.

 ## Installation